Horvat Midras: Research history

 Early documentation of Horvat Midras includes surveys by Victor Guérin in 1868 and the Palestine Exploration Fund in the 1880s.
 Claude Reignier Conder and Herbert Kitchener of the PEF documented "Heaps of stones, foundations.
 A ruined birkeh, and several caves".

 In the mid-20th century, Levi Rahmani conducted surveys (1958–59), followed by further investigations of burial caves and underground installations by Amos Kloner and Amos Frumkin from the 1970s to the early 1990s, often in response to antiquities looting.
 Two rock-cut tombs were uncovered in 1976 and 1988.
-A 1981 survey documented 56 caves and underground systems carved into the kirton bedrock beneath all parts of the settlement.
+A 1981 survey documented 56 caves and underground systems carved into the chalk bedrock beneath all parts of the settlement.
 These included columbaria, water cisterns, quarries, storage chambers, and hiding complexes.